QuentinSav/probabilistic-stimulation-maps/README.md

 - [x] Finish the implementation of Reich, 2019
 - [x] Gitignore the asv files
 - [x] Integrate the psm constructor additional filters
-- [ ] Implement permutation tests from Dembek, 2019
+- [x] Implement permutation tests from Dembek, 2019
 - [ ] Implement the Genovese formulation for the Benjamini-Hochberg type 1 error correction of Nguyen, 2019
 - [ ] Add the STN shape in map plotting
+- [ ] Implement the exe_computeSweetSpot with method 'percentile' and 'largest cluster'